 The colony of Little Penguins maintained at Ballarat Wildlife Park forms part of the Zoo and Aquarium Association, Australian Species Management Plan breeding program for Little Penguins and we excited to say that we have already bred two chicks successfully under these breeding guidelines and the Park now displays 20 enthusiastic, delightful and very vocal Little Penguins.

-The exhibit will include a large pond, with the opportunity to allow visitors to come eye-to-eye with swimming penguins through a large acrylic underwater viewing window.
-A large sandy beach area will be planted with plant species found along the Victorian coastline.
-Interpretive signage will complement the educational aspects of the exhibit.
+The exhibit includes a large pond, which allows visitors to come eye-to-eye with swimming penguins through a large acrylic underwater viewing window.
+A large sandy beach area is planted with plant species found along the Victorian coastline.
+Interpretive signage compliments the educational aspects of the exhibit.

 The Penguin presentation is at 12:30pm on weekends and holidays, but may be subject to change due to seasonal behaviour.
 These educational talks highlight the important conservation value of this iconic Australian penguin species.

 Bubble and Balthazar are the proud parents of Bruce (green wing bands) and Blue (blue wing bands).
 Bruce is cautious and loves to swim and sing.
 Blue likes to climb, explore and is very curious.